Archive for February, 2012

 I think on some level the past repression I have experienced around sexuality made me think when I overcame it that the game was over.
 That I was free of that now, and I was thus in control of my own sexuality.
 To some degree, that was true.
 There was definitely more of my own conscious choosing around sex for me at that time, and the shift was indeed enormous.
 I do appreciate it beyond description and do not underestimate it.

 Where I was wrong was in thinking that was the be-all end-all.
-The more I’ve seen about myself, the more I’ve worked on myself, the more it seems I’ve understood that there is no such thing.
+The more I’ve seen about myself, the more I’ve worked on myself, the more I’ve understood that there is no such thing.

 So, I have found myself wondering if my own deep revelations of the areas and degree of illusion and unconsciousness in my own experience of sexuality mean I have been and am unfit to advocate on behalf of sexuality, since I am so far from living an authentic sexual life—and having done so when I thought I was—myself.